swarali-marwadi/Smart_Timetable_Generator/README.md

 - Avoiding timetable conflicts
 - Efficient utilization of available time slots

 This project automates the scheduling process using constraint satisfaction techniques and search-based optimization.
+The timetable generation process is modeled as a Constraint Satisfaction Problem (CSP), where subjects, faculty, time slots, and laboratory resources must satisfy a set of hard and soft constraints.

 ---